barumau/pandunia/eng/110_lexibina.md

 'unusable'

 **be-**
-'the passive recipient of an action, -ed, -ee' :
+'the passive recipient of an action, -ed, -ee':
 **sepe**
 'take, catch'
 → **besepe**